january1073/january1073/README.md

 </h3>

 <p>
   I am a legal professional with a strong focus on information security.
 In my spare time I attempt to code a little.
-Here I publish what worked.
+Here I publish what works.
 Although I use genai daily (incredibly useful for troubleshooting!), the code, scripts, and snippets shared here are 💯% handmade.
 It's not much yet -- but there is more to come soon ...
 </p>

 <h4>